CardMystic/cardmystic/README.md

 ## ✨ Features

 - Vector/Semantic search for MTG cards
-- See the model's Confidence for each result
+- See the model's confidence for each result
   - Confidence reflects how strongly the model believes a card matches your search.
 A higher percentage means a closer match to your query.
-- Filter by colors, types, CMC, power/toughness, etc.
+- Filter by colors, types, converted mana cost, power/toughness, etc.
 - View card details & legalities
 - Public API access WIP 🚧
 - Hybrid search: semantic + keyword combined